rafaelgomesxyz/esgst/README.md

 <ul>
     <li>Allows you to view information about a user/group by hovering over/clicking their avatar/link, depending on your preferred settings.</li>
-    <li>You will find the feature in every page that has user/group avatars/links.</li>
 </ul>
 <img src="https://i.imgur.com/SsG4VuQ.png">
 <img src="https://i.imgur.com/0JPC9qD.png">